eth-educators/website/support.md

 {% include partials/components/callout.html
   type="warning"
   title="Do not answer support DMs!" content="We will never DM you.
-There's many scammers and impersonators so you need to remain vigilant."
+There are many scammers and impersonators so you need to remain vigilant."
 %}